Daylesford Abbey, Paoli Pennsylvania, with bronze sculpture, the Abbey Church, and the bell tower on right.

 The Norbertines at Daylesford Abbey have a deep sense for community.
 They use the term communio, and practice it by living in open dialogue and consultation individually and collectively with the local community.
 Being canons regular the Norbertines combine community activity with the contemplative life.
 Yet unlike monks who live in cloistered, contemplative life and sometimes engage in the community, Daylesford canons regular preach, teach, and administer the sacraments for all who participate when at the Abbey.

 The Daylesford Abbey Spirituality Center brings diverse and innovative programs, from world renowned national speakers like Fr.
-Richard Rohr, to how to write a collect for the opening prayer of a Mass.
+Richard Rohr.
+Smaller programs like how to write a collect for the opening prayer of a Mass.
 Of course the collect written won’t get into the Roman Missal, but understanding the process is fascinating.
 For some of the larger programs, like conferences and retreats, the Abbey offers 36 rooms for overnight guests with home cooked meals.
 Dinners before spirituality programs are a nice addition to the Abbey culture.

-The Daylesford Abbey nave.
-Like Katharine Drexel’s Shrine monastery in Philadelphia, the pews arranged in the foreground face each other.
+The Daylesford Abbey nave with the pews arranged in the foreground facing each other.

 There are several Norbertine Abbeys in the US.
 In addition to Daylesford Abbey, there is St. Norbert Abbey in De Pere Wisconsin and St. Michaels Abbey in California.
 Each Abbey operates autonomous of one another, with their own unique culture.
 The Daylesford Abbey would be considered left and liberal of other Norbertine Abbeys.
 This also differentiates the forward thinking Daylesford Abbey from other religious in the Philadelphia area.